Technologicat/unpythonic/doc/features.md

 The ``generic`` decorator essentially allows replacing the `if`/`elif` dynamic type checking boilerplate of polymorphic functions with type annotations on the function parameters, with support for features from the `typing` stdlib module.

+If several methods of the same generic function match the arguments given, the most recently registered method wins. (**CAUTION**: This is different from Julia, where the most specific method wins.
+Doing that requires a more careful type analysis than what we have here.)

 The details are best explained by example:

 ```python